MicrosoftDocs/win32-pr.de-de/desktop-src/delivery_optimization/downloadmode.md

 ---
 # <a name="downloadmode-enumeration"></a>DownloadMode-Enumeration

-Definiert die verschiedenen Downloadmodi, die Übermittlungsoptimierung verwenden.
+Definiert die verschiedenen Downloadmodi, die Übermittlungsoptimierung werden.

 ## <a name="syntax"></a>Syntax